ZAX130/SmileCode/README.md

 ### Instruction
 For convenience, we are sharing the preprocessed [LPBA](https://drive.usercontent.google.com/download?id=1mFzZDn2qPAiP1ByGZ7EbsvEmm6vrS5WO&export=download&authuser=0) dataset used in our experiments.
 Once uncompressed, simply modify the "LPBA_path" in `train.py` to the path name of the extracted data.
 Next, you can execute `train.py` to train the network, and after training, you can run `infer.py` to test the network performance.

+(Update) We encourage you to try the ModeTv2 code, as it enhances registration accuracy while significantly reducing both runtime and memory usage.
 ### Citation
 If you use the code in your research, please cite:
 ```